Click on the Main Categories above to start your adventure.

 Performance Anxiety's detrimental effects while others deal with the positive

-effects but most research so far on the causes of anxiety, has focused on brain
+effects but most research so far on the causes of anxiety, has focused on

+and achievement.
 The effects of anxiety on achievement are quite clear.
-Anxiety can be both the

-cause and effect of failure.
-Performers play badly because they are anxious and
+Anxiety can be both the cause and effect of failure.
+Performers play badly

-their poor performance increases their anxiety.
+because they are anxious and their poor performance increases their anxiety.

 But it is suggested that some

 anxiety is good for us as performers (Adaptive anxiety).
-It may actually help us
+It may actually help

-well (Steptoe 1989) and the Yerkes-Dodson law (Eysenck 1998) states that
+perform well (Steptoe 1989) and the Yerkes-Dodson law (Eysenck 1998) states

-performance is enhanced with mild levels of anxiety.
+that performance is enhanced with mild levels of anxiety.

 However performance begins to